HenrikOssipoff/HenrikOssipoff/README.md

 ## Hi there 👋

-Danish guy, currently CTO @ [Coolshop.com](https://github.com/coolshop-com/), one of Denmark's largest e-commerce brands.
+Danish guy, currently IT Development Manager @ [Coolshop.com](https://github.com/coolshop-com/), one of Denmark's largest e-commerce brands.

 All opinions are my own.